-- Personal data are switched between PSNT and VoIP, stored on Aircall's backend, processed for visualization and personal setting and monitored for potential errors.
+Personal data are switched between PSTN and VoIP, stored on Aircall's backend, processed for visualization and personal setting and monitored for potential errors.

-- Analysing data on how the platform is used by agents to provide statistics on the dashboard.
+Analysing data on how the platform is used by users to provide statistics on the dashboard.

 The nature of operations carried out on the Personal Data is: